Yuli Gurriel Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 11th-ranked team ERA among all league pitching staffs (4.02).
+- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (4.01).

-- Phillies pitchers combine to give up 156 home runs (1.1 per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.